andyhopp/eShopOnWeb/README.md

-Hello and welcome to this workshop!
+# Welcome to the A1 Instance Workshop!

-## Prerequisites:
+## Prerequisites: <a name="prerequisites"></a>
+  - A 12-digit code (aka "hash") provided to you by the workshop instructor.

   - A laptop computer running Windows, OSX, or Linux

-  - An AWS Account with Administrator or AdminAccess privileges.
-We will provide Workshop Credits to apply to your account that will offset the charges incurred in the normal course of the workshop.

-  **IMPORTANT: At the end of the workshop, please follow the clean-up instructions to delete all of the resources created during the workshop, or else you will be charged significantly more than Workshop Credits will cover!**

   - A Remote Desktop Services client.
     - If you are running Windows, you will already have one installed.